-Stricter Lender Requirements: Even though the HARP 2.0 program eliminated the 125% LTV requirement, many lenders created their own stricter underwriting requirements (overlays).
-This includes offering loans only at lower LTV levels, requiring higher credit score and lower DTI (debt-to-income) ratios, and limiting certain qualified types of properties.
+Stricter Lender Requirements: Even though many borrowers meet the general HARP requirements, lenders are not approving their loans.
+If approved, lenders offer high interest rates and fees.
+For example, even though the HARP 2.0 program eliminated the 125% LTV requirement, many lenders created their own stricter underwriting requirements.
+This includes offering loans only at lower LTV levels, requiring higher credit scores and lower DTI (debt-to-income) ratios than the HARP guidelines require, and limiting certain qualified types of properties.

 Lack of competition: Up until March 19 2012, the HARP 2.0 program was open only to the original lenders (current servicers) through a manual underwriting process.
 The big lenders, who solicited their preferred borrowers, dominated the HARP mortgage loan market.
 The March 19 rollout of the automated underwriting systems has increased competition, with many mid-size lenders entering the market.
 In addition, as attested by comments sent by Bills.com readers, the big lenders have dropped their interest rates.
 However, the playing field is not level, as Fannie Mae and Freddie Mac granted the manual loans with easier conditions and less warranties and representations, meaning less risk for the lender.
 This risk factor has driven some lenders into stricter lending requirements and higher interest rates.

-Menendez-Boxer proposed legislation: Senators Menendez (D-NJ) and Boxer (D-CA) have floated ideas for new legislation that would level the field by making the new lenders' risk the same as the original lenders' risk.
-They also propose eliminating some of the stricter requirement that exist in the automated system.
-Although their proposal has not yet been submitted, pressure is being made to get more people aboard this HARP 3.0 program.
+Menendez-Boxer proposed legislation: Senators Menendez (D-NJ) and Boxer (D-CA) have floated ideas for new legislation that would level the field by making the new lender’s risk the same as the original lender’s risk.
+They also propose eliminating some of the stricter requirements that exist in the automated system.
+So far, they have proposed their legislation three times with no success.

-Shopping and Competition: As noted, since March 19, the automated systems are up and rolling.
-That means more competition.
+Shopping and Competition: Not all lenders offer the same rates.
 It is your job to shop around and look for the best deal.
 Look for a lender that will meet your situation with a competitive interest rate.

 Bills.com can help you find HARP loans.
 With rates at historic lows, it pays to apply now.

-Borrowers who did not meet the strict underwriting guidelines took non-conventional loans, which were held by the banks or private investors.
-This included self-employed borrowers with good, but not always verifiable income, or borrowers whose loans did not meet the conforming loan limits That means that good borrowers who are making their payments on time are locked out of a program that will lower their payments and make their mortgages more affordable.
+Before the mortgage meltdown, many borrowers who did not meet lenders’ strict underwriting guidelines took non-conventional loans, which were held by the banks or private investors.
+For example, there were many self-employed borrowers with good, but not always verifiable income, and borrowers whose loans did not meet the conforming loan limits.
+That means that responsible borrowers who are making their payments on time can’t refinance into a program that will lower their payments and make their mortgages more affordable.

 - Loans must meet the HARP eligibility requirements, but do not need to be held by Fannie Mae or Freddie Mac.